 Global Advisory Committee Recommendation

-In the past three to four years, federated identity deployments have grown, matured, and expanded in depth and breadth across multiple industries.
+Over time, federated identity deployments have grown, matured, and expanded in depth and breadth across multiple industries.
 As the standards have matured, more organizations are becoming aware of the compelling business case for building federated communities.
-As such, a critical objective of the Global Standards Council (GSC) for GFIPM is to ensure compatibility by collaborating with other key ongoing projects that cross domain boundaries, such as the National Information Exchange Model, the Office of the Director of National Intelligence, and the Law Enforcement Information Sharing Program.
+As such, a critical objective of GFIPM is to ensure compatibility through collaboration with other key ongoing projects that cross domain boundaries, such as the National Information Exchange Model, the Office of the Director of National Intelligence, and the Law Enforcement Information Sharing Program.

-Federated identity is part of the GSC's vision for promoting secure nationwide information sharing.
-To this end, the Global Advisory Committee has made the following recommendations on behalf of Global:
+Federated identity promotes secure nationwide information sharing.
+To this end, the Global Advisory Committee made the following recommendations on behalf of Global:

 - Recognize GFIPM as the recommended approach for development of interoperable security functions for authentication and privilege management for information exchange among cross-domain justice information sharing systems,